Illinois Real Estate Managing Broker License FAQs

 How do I get an Illinois real estate managing broker license?

-- Be at least 21 years old with a high school diploma or GED; or between 18 and 21 years of age.
+- Be at least 21 years old with a high school diploma or GED.
 Additionally, candidates must have an active and valid real estate broker license and be licensed for two of the past three years.

 - Pass the Illinois managing broker real estate exam

-- Once you pass your Illinois real estate managing broker examination with AMP you will be provided directions in your passing score report on how to apply for your license.
-After you submit your licensing materials and pay the licensing fee with your application, you will be on your way to becoming a managing broker.
+- Once you pass your Illinois real estate managing broker examination with AMP, directions on how to apply for your license will be provided in your passing score report.
+After you submit your licensing materials and pay the licensing fee, you will almost be finished with all of the steps necessary to become a managing broker.

 How can I determine how many Continuing Education (CE) hours I have?